Learning to Schedule in Parallel-Server Queues with Stochastic Bilinear Rewards: Distributed Allocation Algorithms

-\paragraph{Stability condition.} We provide a condition that ensures convergence of $(y^\dag(r), y^\S(r))$ as $r$ goes to infinity to a unique point that corresponds to the solution of optimization problem (\ref{equ:opt2}), where $(y^\dag(r), y^\S(r))$ evolves according to either the system of delay differential equations (\ref{equ:xdiff}) or (\ref{equ:xdiff2}).
-We define $\tau_{\max}$ to be an upper bound on the round-trip delay for each job-server class combination, i.e. $\tau_{(i,j)}\leq \tau_{\max}$, for all $i\in\I_+$, $j\in \J$.
+We provide a condition that ensures convergence of $(y^\dag(r), y^\S(r))$ to a unique point corresponding to the solution of optimization problem (\ref{equ:opt2}) as $r$ approaches infinity.
+Here, $(y^\dag(r), y^\S(r))$ evolves according to either the system of delay differential equations (\ref{equ:xdiff}) or (\ref{equ:xdiff2}).
+We define $\tau_{\max}$ as an upper bound on the round-trip delay for each job-server class combination, i.e., $\tau_{(i,j)}\leq \tau_{\max}$ for all $i\in\I_+$ and $j\in \J$.